cn2021-final/final-proj/spec.md

 - reload the latest history

-- should send a post request indicating the current user, the chatting friend, the message type (2/3), and the file
+- should send a post request indicating the current user, the chatting friend, and the file

 - request: `./send-image`, `./send-file`